What Is [Molicare Mobile 6 Drops](https://www.sleepsecurenights.com/molicare-pad-mini-booster-review/)?

 – Young people with [ADHD](https://www.sleepsecurenights.com/category/special-needs/adhd), autism, or other neurodevelopmental conditions where bedwetting persists into adolescence

-- Those who have been through clinical pathways (alarms, desmopressin, enuresis clinic) without achieving dryness and need reliable long-term protection
+– Those who have undergone clinical pathways (alarms, desmopressin, enuresis clinics) without achieving dryness and need reliable long-term protection

-- Families where the goal is sleep quality and dignity, not progression toward dryness
+– Families prioritising sleep quality and dignity over progression toward dryness

-If you are still navigating clinical options, it is worth reading what to do when alarms, desmopressin, and lifting have all been tried before settling on a product-only approach.
+If you are exploring clinical options, it is advisable to read [what to do when alarms, desmopressin, and lifting have all been tried](https://www.sleepsecurenights.com/we-have-tried-the-alarm-desmopressin-lifting-and-nothing-has-worked-next-steps/) before opting for a product-only approach.

-This is the most practically important section for parents.
-Molicare Mobile is an adult product, so sizing runs larger than any children’s product on the market.
+This is a crucial section for parents.
+Molicare Mobile is an adult product, so sizing runs larger than children’s products.

 – **Small:** Hip/waist 55–85 cm